 On the western slopes of the McBride Plateau, open woodlands give way to the vast open spaces of the savanna.
 In Undara Volcanic National Park, rich volcanic basalt soils, covered in a sea of seasonal grasses, conceal the Undara lava tube.
 This geological tunnel of global significance extends under a ribbon of remnant dry rainforest.

-‘Undara’ is an Aboriginal word meaning ‘long way’.
-The park protects one of the longest lava tube cave systems in the world.
+"Undara" is an Aboriginal word meaning "long way".
+The park protects one of the world's longest lava tube cave systems.
 About 190,000 years ago, a large volcano erupted violently, spewing molten lava over the surrounding landscape.
 The lava flowed rapidly down a dry riverbed.
 The top, outer-layer cooled and formed a crust, while the molten lava below drained outwards, leaving behind a series of hollow tubes.

 Undara Volcanic National Park is open 24 hours a day.
 Temporary seasonal closures may be encountered.
 In very wet periods, sections of caves may be flooded and closed to visitors.
 To protect breeding bats, access to the Wind Tunnel Complex and Barkers Cave is restricted from November - February.

-The weather at Undara Volcanic National Park is hot, humid and can be very wet from late October through to late March.
+The weather at Undara Volcanic National Park is hot and humid and can be very wet from late October through to late March.
 September and early October are generally dry and hot.
-The drier, cooler months of April to August are considered the preferred time to visit.
+The drier, cooler months of April to August are the preferred time to visit.

 Undara Volcanic National Park offers a range of walking opportunities ranging from 2.5 km to 12 km return.
 The small climbs to lookouts and bluffs are on graded tracks.
 If you have your own mountain bike, you will find most of the tracks easily accessible.
-It is required that you sign out at Reception when you depart for your walk and take an appropriate amount of water with you.
-When you return from your walk, please sign back in at Reception so that they know you have returned safely.
+You must sign out at Reception when you depart for your walk and take an appropriate amount of water with you.
+When you return from your walk, please sign back in at reception so they know you have returned safely.
 If Reception is closed, please sign in at the Saloon Car Bar.
-Be realistic about your walking abilities and ensure you chose a track that suits your skills and that you bring appropriate gear.
+Be realistic about your walking abilities and ensure you choose a track that suits your skills and that you bring appropriate gear.

 Kalkani Crater rim walk